CRayuth/wordlegame_semester1/README.md

 # 🧬 Biology Wordle

-A sophisticated console-based word guessing game focused on biology terminology, featuring an elegant Apple-style GUI interface and comprehensive gameplay mechanics.
+A console-based word guessing game focused on biology terminology, featuring an elegant interface and comprehensive gameplay mechanics.

 ## 📋 Table of Contents
 - [Overview](#overview)